Trading Off Privacy, Utility and Efficiency in Federated Learning: Conclusion and Future Work

 Lots of problems are worth investigating.
 In this work, we use the Jensen-Shannon (JS) divergence instead of the commonly-used KL divergence to measure privacy leakage.
 The JS divergence is expressed as the summation of two KL divergences.
 Thus, it inherits the advantages of KL divergence.
 Besides, JS divergence satisfies the triangle inequality, which facilitates the theoretical analysis.
 One potential question is, if we use a generalized version of JS-divergence weighted using a hyperparameter $\alpha$ \cite{deasy2020constraining}, are we still able to bound the privacy leakage and quantify the trade-off analysis?

-The optimal privacy-utility-efficiency trade-off is cast as a constrained optimization problem in which the \textit{utility loss} and \textit{efficiency reduction} is minimized subject to a predefined constraint for \textit{privacy leakage}.
-The optimization problem and the derived lower bounds provide an avenue for the proposal of meta-algorithms for finding the optimal hyperparameter characterizing the protection mechanism.
-Designing a meta-algorithm that seeks to determine the ideal protection parameter at each round is also an intriguing problem.
-Besides, whether it is possible to design an algorithm that seeks to identify the ideal parameter adaptively is another promising direction.
+The optimal privacy-utility-efficiency trade-off is cast as a constrained optimization problem in which the \textit{utility loss} and \textit{efficiency reduction} are minimized subject to a predefined constraint for \textit{privacy leakage}.
+The optimization problem and the derived lower bounds provide an avenue for proposing meta-algorithms that search the optimal hyperparameter characterizing the protection mechanism.
+Designing a meta-algorithm that seeks to determine the ideal protection hyperparameter at each communication round is an intriguing problem.
+Whether it is possible to design an algorithm that can learn the hyperparameter adaptively is another promising research direction.